 The Government’s Aviation White Paper lands

-The 56 new initiatives in the Aviation White Paper provides a broad roadmap to the Government’s vision for the future of aviation and the initiatives it will pursue to drive growth and innovation in the sector up to 2050.
+The 56 new initiatives in the Aviation White Paper provide a broad roadmap to the Government’s vision for the future of aviation and the initiatives it will pursue to drive growth and innovation in the sector up to 2050.
 It provides us with an indication of the direction of travel for regulatory change to benefit consumers, address agreements between airlines and airports and cover a range of airport and off-airport initiatives to ensure a safe, competitive, productive and sustainable sector going forward, although many details are still to be settled.

 The Federal Government has released the long-awaited Aviation White Paper to set out its vision for aviation towards 2050.
 It sets out a wide range of initiatives to ensure a safe, competitive, productive and sustainable sector.